International Merit Postgraduate Scholarship 2023

 - If you change your Masters programme during your studies your merit scholarship may be forfeited.

 - The merit scholarship can be provided for a maximum of 2 full-time academic years.
 This does not include years in industry or year(s) abroad.
-For part-time students on programmes that last longer than one year the scholarship the scholarship will be split pro-rata for a maximum of 4 years.
+For part-time students on programmes that last longer than one year the scholarship will be split pro-rata for a maximum of 4 years.

 - Part-time students will receive the full value of the scholarship split pro-rata over the duration of the course.